-Accommodation Pressures
+Accommodation Related

-- 100. If a person's circumstances require them to leave their current accommodation but they are unable to access suitable accommodation without Entitled status, the status may exceptionally be granted on the basis of hardship.
+- 106. If a person's circumstances require them to leave their current accommodation but they are unable to access suitable accommodation without Entitled status, the status may exceptionally be granted on the basis of hardship.
 This can particularly be the case where persons in staff accommodation are forced to relocate (potentially because they have been made redundant or because the business has ceased to operate).
 Consideration is given to their family circumstances (i.e. the number of children) in order to judge how easily the person could find suitable alternative location in the Registered sector for themselves and their dependents.
 The person must be within 12 weeks of acquiring Entitled status for this provision to apply.
-Consideration is also given to the reasons for which the person is required to relocate and how much control they are able to exercise over their circumstances. - 101.
-Similar consideration may be brought to bear in respect of Licensed persons when they lose the employment which underpins their Licensed status.
+Consideration is also given to the reasons for which the person is required to relocate and how much control they are able to exercise over their circumstances. - 107.
+Similar consideration may be brought to bear in respect of Licensed persons when they lose the employment which underpins their Licensed status; and in respect of persons in lawful occupation of 'Registered' property which subsequently becomes 'Qualified' following re-inheritance. - 108.
+A person can lawfully occupy a 'Qualified' freehold property if they have acquired that property by inheritance.
+This applies equally in respect of a person who inherits shares in a company relating to a 'Qualified' residential property, provided that the following criteria are also satisfied: - a.
+The testator, being the person who dies leaving a will or testament in force, had Entitled or Licensed status at the time of their death. - b.
+The testator was ordinarily resident in Jersey at the time of their death.